scholarsmate/Hex-Hunter/README.md

 </div>

-Once one of these two events happen, the string is evaluated against a series of encoding-specific criteria to determine if the string (or a subset thereof) is valid with respect to the given encoding format.
+Once one of these two events happen, the string is evaluated against a series of encoding-specific criteria to determine if the string (or a slice thereof) is valid with respect to the given encoding format.
 The encoded data could have encoding-legal bytes directly before and/or after the encoded data that will be part of the string being evaluated.
-If possible, the evaluation will make a reasonable attempt to determine a valid subset of the given string.
+If possible, the evaluation will make a reasonable attempt to determine a valid slice of the given string.

 ### Hex